usdot-jpo-ode/jpo-ode/qa/test-harness/README.md

 ## Requirements

-- Python 3.6+ (_preferred_) or Python 2.7
+- Python 3.6+

 ## Installation

-This test harness is a python script that should work with both Python 2.7 and Python 3.6+.
+This test harness is a python script designed for Python 3.6+.
 Using virtualenv with Python 3.7 will give the most consistent experience.

 #### Option 1: (Recommended) Using python3 with virtualenv